Mija-A/resurrecting-theology/README.md

 ### Data-collection pipelines

-Each model has its own retrieval-augmented generation pipeline, covering both commercial API-based systems and open-weight models served locally.
+Each model has its own retrieval-augmented generation (RAG) pipeline, covering both commercial API-based systems and open-weight models served locally.
 For a given scholar, the pipeline loads a prebuilt FAISS index of that scholar's embedded writings, and for each survey question it embeds the query, retrieves the most